Indonesian cricket team in Japan in 2022–23

 The Indonesia cricket team toured Japan in October 2022 to play a three-match Twenty20 International (T20I) bilateral series at the Sano International Cricket Ground in Sano against hosts Japan.
-Both sides played their first official T20I matches since the ICC announced that all matches between its member nations would be eligible for this status.
-The series provided both teams with preparation for the T20 World Cup East Asia-Pacific sub-regional qualifier.
+Both sides played their first official T20I matches since the ICC announced that all matches between member nations would be eligible for this status.
+The series helped both teams prepare for the T20 World Cup East Asia-Pacific sub-regional qualifier.

 Japan won the opening match of the series by 65 runs, in what was their first international fixture since December 2018.
 The hosts secured the series with a 75-run victory in the second match.
-Indonesia picked up a consolation 3-wicket win in the final match.
-This win was the first T20I win by Indonesia.
+Indonesia picked up a consolation 3-wicket win in the final match, which was their first T20I win.
 Japan's Reo Sakurano-Thomas was named player of the series.